okfn/ckanext-s3filestore/README.rst

 ===================

 ..
 Put a description of your extension here:

 Use Amazon S3 as a filestore for resources.

 ------------
 Requirements
 ------------

-For example, you might want to mention here which versions of CKAN this extension works with.
+Status: Alpha

+Requires the CKAN development branch, `2510-iuploader-interface <https://github.com/ckan/ckan/tree/2510-iuploader-interface>`_
+.

 ------------